Arne Svenson: The Neighbors

 Although Svenson was not intentionally photographing the people as specific, identifiable individuals, the real people in the photos insisted that the use of their image to be unethical.
 Careful not to reveal identities, its is arguable that the strength of his imagery lies in fact that we can identify with and see ourselves in these segmented and anonymous figures.
 The castrating effects of the steel building on the body, their contained silences, the mundanity of daily life echo our own experience within the alienating effects of the contemporary landscape.
 Through his investigation of the world at his door step he effectively, if unintentionally, captured the anxiety of living in the densely populated, camera obsessed, media saturated, world of Manhattan today.
 The pictures resonate globally, as these living conditions and built environment are not particular to Tribeca but exemplary of construction in most affluent urban centers.
-This international resonance was one of the elements sited by the committee which awarded Svenson the prestiges 2016 Nannan Award for excellence in Photo Journalism to acknowledge what he achieved in these voyeristic portraits of his Neighbours.
+This international resonance was one of the elements sited by the committee which awarded Svenson the prestiges 2016 Nannan Award for excellence in Photo Journalism to acknowledge what he achieved in these voyeuristic portraits of his Neighbors.

 Image: Arne Svenson, Neighbors #1, 2012, pigment print